StarEmbed: Benchmarking Time Series Foundation Models on Astronomical Observations of Variable Stars

 \subsection{Supervised Classifiers}

 The first machine learning models to classify variable stars used manually engineered features combined with classical models such as support vector machines \citep{debosscher07} or gradient boosted decision trees \citep{2019AJ....158..257B}. \cite{Richards+2011} achieved SOTA performance with 52 extracted features (including Fourier coefficients, variability amplitude, skewness, etc.) and a random forest (RF) classifier.
-Feature extraction varies from study to study, though some have attempted to standardize this step \citep{Nun+2015, Malanchev+2021}. \blue{Recent work has introduced deep-learning methods to eliminate explicit feature engineering using a wide range of architectures including recurrent neural networks (RNNs) \citep{2019PASP..131k8002M, 2020MNRAS.493.2981B, shah2025oracle} and transformers \citep{cabrera2024atat, Moreno-Cartagena+2025}.
+Later work involved using goodness-of-fit metrics from fitting template physical models to the time series as additional inputs into a tree-based classifier \cite{Sesar+2017}.
+Feature extraction varies from study to study, though some have attempted to standardize this step \citep{Nun+2015, Kim+2016, Malanchev+2021}. \blue{Recent work has introduced deep-learning methods to eliminate explicit feature engineering using a wide range of architectures including recurrent neural networks (RNNs) \citep{2019PASP..131k8002M, 2020MNRAS.493.2981B, shah2025oracle} and transformers \citep{cabrera2024atat, Moreno-Cartagena+2025}.
 These efforts, however, do not perform meaningfully better than the established hand-crafted feature extraction baseline: accuracies of RNN models are $\pm1-3\%$ of hand-crafted features across multiple variable star datasets \citep[see, e.g.,][]{naul2018recurrent}.
 As a result, we choose to use hand-crafted features to establish our baseline performance.}

 \textbf{Baseline Model: }\blue{For this work, we first} extract features using the \texttt{FATS} \citep{Nun+2015} and \texttt{light\_curve} \citep{Malanchev+2021} software packages.
 Example features include: the best-fit Lomb-Scargle \citep{Lomb+1976, Scargle+1982} period, the scatter, the skewness, the kurtosis, and other metrics.
 In total, we define 69 features per passband, yielding a total embedding size of 138 for the two-passband ZTF data (see Appendix~\ref{app:handcrafted} for a full feature list with explanations). \blue{We normalize each feature to have zero mean and unit variance.} While very effective, hand-crafted features rely heavily on domain knowledge, can be brittle to data quality issues, and are expensive to compute.